Symbolic Pauli Propagation for Gradient-Enabled Pre-Training of Quantum Circuits: Results

 where $J$ denotes the nearest-neighbor coupling constant (set to $J = 1$ without loss of generality), $\kappa$ controls the strength of the next-nearest-neighbor interaction, and $h$ represents the transverse magnetic field strength.

-Depending on the values of $\kappa$ and $h$, the system exhibits different phases arising from the competition between the transverse magnetic field and the two types of spin–spin interactions.
-Regardless of the specific parameter values, the Hamiltonian can be decomposed into three distinct observables,

-which only need to be propagated once.
-Consequently, a single propagation of these three observables is sufficient to obtain the expectation value of the Hamiltonian $H(\kappa, h)$ for any value of $(\kappa, h)$ and any choice of parameters $\boldsymbol{\theta}$, for the given propagated circuit.
+Depending on the values of $\kappa$ and $h$, the system exhibits different phases arising from the competition between the transverse magnetic field and the two types of spin-spin interactions.
+Since Eq.~\ref{eq:annni_ham} is linear in $\kappa$ and $h$, regardless of their specific values, the Hamiltonian can be decomposed into three distinct observables, $O_1 = \sum_{i=1}^{N} X_i X_{i+1}$, $O_2 = \sum_{i=1}^{N} X_i X_{i+2}$, and $O_3 = \sum_{i=1}^{N} Z_i$, which only need to be propagated once.
+Consequently, a single propagation of these three observables is sufficient to obtain the expectation value of the Hamiltonian $H(\kappa, h)$ for any value of $(\kappa, h)$ and any choice of parameters $\vec{\theta}$, for the given propagated circuit.

-Once the explicit functional form of the Hamiltonian in terms of the parameters is obtained, the gradient of the loss function with respect to these parameters can be readily computed either analytically or via the \textit{parameter-shift} rule~\cite{paramshift}, as both approaches yield the same gradient function.
+Once the explicit functional form of the Hamiltonian in terms of the parameters is obtained, the gradient of the loss function with respect to these parameters can be readily computed either analytically or via the \textit{parameter-shift} rule~\cite{paramshift}, as both approaches yield the same gradient function (Appendix \ref{sec:paramshift}).

-A simulation was carried out on a system of $18$ qubits with $4$ iterations of the local entangler ansatz introduced in Fig.~\ref{fig:locent_ansatz}.
-The optimization was performed using the Adam optimizer~\cite{adam} on the propagated observables, minimizing the expectation value of the observables defined in Eq.~\ref{eq:annni_obs}.
-While larger system sizes can, in principle, be treated with this method, we chose $18$ qubits to allow direct comparison with exact statevector simulations, providing access to the true expectation values rather than their approximated counterparts.
-The results of these simulations are presented in Figs.~\ref{fig:vqephasediagE}–\ref{fig:vqeline}.
+A simulation was carried out on a system of $32$ qubits with $3$ iterations of the local entangler ansatz introduced in Fig.~\ref{fig:locent_ansatz}.
+The optimization was performed using the Adam optimizer~\cite{adam} on the propagated observables, minimizing the expectation value of the three observables $O_1$, $O_2$, and $O_3$.
+While larger system sizes and deeper circuits can, in principle, be treated with this method, we chose this configuration so that we could still run the optimization without any truncation, allowing us to obtain the exact expectation values rather than their approximated counterparts.
+The results of these simulations are presented in Fig.~\ref{fig:vqephasediagE}.